tbebekis/AspNetCore-9x-Mvc-Template/MvcApp/Docs/Localization.md

 Any client code in the application has access to this static `Res` class and may ask for a localized resource using a resource key, e.g. `Home.Wellcome`.

-The `Res` class enumerates its registered resource providers and returns the first resource found under that key.
+The `Res` class enumerates its registered resource providers and returns the first resource found under the specified resource key.

 Any Assembly in the application may use the `Res.Add()` to register one or more `IResourceProvider` instances.

 Another approach in `IResourceProvider` registration would be to use an `Attribute` to mark all resource providers and have the central code to collect these classes.

 ### View Localization